-Remember, you can’t take advantage of recycling and reuse if you have no way to properly store materials.
+Remember, you can’t take advantage of recycling if you have no way to properly store materials.
 Store your materials in a secure location at your construction sites, and in doing so, stack and cover masonry and opt for level blocking for lumber.

 Adopting environmentally sustainable building methods reduces waste

 The purpose of sustainable building methods is to limit the environmental impact of the industry.
 In construction, advanced technology and best practices improve the overall use of project resources.